-Raja Rao (1908-2006) was born in Hassan, in what is now Narnataka in South India.
-Though his father taught Kannada at the college where he worked, Rao studied in France for his post-graduate studies and most of his publications were written in the English language.
-His first stories began appearing in various magazines and journals in 1933, and he published his first book in 1938.
-Upon his return to India in 1939, Rao became involved in the nationalist movement emerging there.
-From 1966-1983, he relocated back to the United States and taught Philosophy at the University of Texas at Austin.
+Raja Rao (1908–2006) was born in Hassan, in what is now Karnataka in South India.
+Though his father taught Kannada at a Hyderabad college, Rao graduated from the University of Madras with degrees in English and history; he then traveled to France for postgraduate studies.
+Most of his publications were written in the English language, though some of his earliest publications were written in his native Kannada.
+His first stories began appearing in various magazines and journals in 1931, and he published his first book, Kanthapura, in 1938.
+Upon his return to India in 1939, Rao became involved in the emerging nationalist movement.
+From 1966 to 1983 he relocated to the United States and taught philosophy at the University of Texas at Austin.
+Rao’s works of fiction include Kanthapura (1938), The Serpent and the Rope (1960), The Cat and Shakespeare (1965), and The Chessmaster and His Moves (1988).
+Much of his writing appeared in various periodicals, including “A Client” (Mercure de France, 1934), “The Cow of the Barricades” (Asia, 1938), “The Policeman and the Rose” (Illustrated Weekly of India, 1963), “Jupiter and Mars” (Pacific Spectator, 1954), and “The Writer and the Word” (Literary Criterion, 1965).

 Rao’s works of fiction include Kanthapura (Oxford, 1947), The Serpent and the Rope (Pantheon, 1963), The Cat and Shakespeare (Macmillan, 1965), and The Chessmaster and His Moves (Vision Books, 1988).
 Much of his writing appeared in various periodicals, including “A Client” (Mercure de France, 1934), “The Cow of the Barricades” (Asia, 1938), “The Policeman and the Rose” (Illustrated Weekly of India, 1963), “Jupiter and Mars” (Pacific Spectator, 1954), and “The Writer and the Word” (Literary Criterion, 1965).